chipcullen/chipcullen_com/src/posts/in-praise-of-the-switch-statement.md

   case 1 + 1 === 2:
     // this will happen, but then we break the statement return someValue
-    break // <- not really needed since we're returning, but eslint may complain case 2 + 2 === 4:
+    // not really needed since we're returning,
+    // but eslint may complain if we don't have it break case 2 + 2 === 4:
   // this won't happen
   default: